open-wa/wa-automate-nodejs/README.md

 ## Managing multiple sessions at once

-With v1.2.4, you can now run multiple sessions of sulla-hotfix in the same 'app'.
+With v1.2.4, you can now run multiple sessions of @open-wa/wa-automate in the same 'app'.
 This allows you to do interesting things for example:

 1. Design and run automated tests for you WA bot.
 2. Connect two or more whatsapp numbers to a single (or multiple) message handler(s)